 How it really works

-If you decide to turn the auditing off for Employee, via the following configuration:
+If you decide to turn auditing off for Employee via the following configuration:

 audit.Employee.enabled=false

-the system checks all supertypes of Employee, and if it finds any, it checks if these types are in the configuration.
+the system checks all supertypes of Employee, and if it finds any, it checks whether these types are in the configuration.
 This is both bad design and a bug at the same time.
-Bad design lies in the fact that
+The bad design lies in the fact that

 auditEnablementService.isAuditEnabledForType(<type>)